Solar Pool Heating

 The size of the area to be covered by the solar pool heating panels will depend on numerous environmental and physical factors listed below:

-- the length of time the swimming season can reasonably be extended in your area.
+- swimming season can reasonably be extended in your area.

 - Where the individual pool is located,